yatcoj/yatcoj.github.io/README.md

 # yatcoj.github.io
-Personal Website designed using an existing template.
+Personal Website using materialize framework for the front page.

+Still a work in progress!